dotnet/runtime/docs/design/coreclr/jit/object-stack-allocation.md

 * Some field zero-initializations may be elided by the compiler.

 Object stack allocation is implemented in various Java runtimes.
-This optimization is more important for Java since it doesn't have value types.
+This optimization is also important for Java.

 ## GitHub issues